 It is important to note that the decision to use a particular clinical measure may be influenced by a consumer's age as well as the clinician's decision on which clinical measure is the most appropriate.
 For example, there may be circumstances where the adult clinical instrument is considered most applicable to a 17-year-old consumer.
-Where the clinical measure does not align with the consumers age, the AMHCC Version 1.0 (V1.0) grouper will group the episode to an 'unknown' HoNOS.
-As current data collection requirements would be unable to differentiate between a clinician assigned age group and an error in data entry, the Independent Health and Aged Care Pricing Authority has included this area in future refinements of the AMHCC.
+Where the clinical measure does not align with the consumers age, the AMHCC Version 1.1 (V1.1) grouper will group the episode to an 'unknown' Health of the Nation Outcome Scales (HoNOS).
+As current data collection requirements would be unable to differentiate between a clinician assigned age group and an error in data entry, the Independent Health and Aged Care Pricing Authority (IHACPA) has included this area in future refinements of the AMHCC.